 Lower-Division GE (LDGE) courses are foundation courses.
 Students learn fundamental principles, methodologies, and perspectives of a discipline.
 They learn essential skills to participate effectively in society and the world and gain breadth of knowledge in physical and life sciences, humanities, creative arts and social sciences.
 There are currently 256 (56 more than the previous review) lower- division GE courses listed in the Stanislaus State University Catalog.
 Not all courses are offered every semester.
-(Appendix A: 2017/18 and 2018/19 Undergraduate Catalog, General Education Program)
+(Appendix A)

 Upper-Division GE (UDGE) courses provide breadth and depth to understanding and stress the interrelationship among disciplines.
 Students at the upper-division level are expected to further develop their communication and critical thinking skills, integrate knowledge, make informed decisions and accept civic responsibility.
 The University currently has 428 GE courses.
 Of those, 256 are lower-vision courses, and 150 are upper-division courses.
 Among the GE courses 95 satisfy the multicultural requirement and of those, 86 are cross-listed to meet other GE areas (e.g., they double count).
 The University has offered the same number of UDGE courses as were listed in the previous review in 2008-09.
 There are currently 150 upper division courses offered in the Stanislaus State Catalog, which is the same as in 2008-09.
-Of all the courses in our catalog, about 80% of the courses have been regularly offered in the last nine years.
-(Appendix A: 2017/18 and 2018/19 Undergraduate Catalog, General Education Program)
+Of all the Appendix 3.1: DRAFT General Education Academic Program Review courses in our catalog, about 80% of the courses have been regularly offered in the last nine years.
+(Appendix A)

 For nearly 25 years, the campus required a multicultural area in General Education (Area G).
 Many G-unit courses double counted.
 In August 2017, EO 1100-Revised was enacted and the G-unit in GE was no longer permitted by order of the Chancellor.
 Quickly a discussion arose on campus about that particular requirement.
 At the GE open forums that were held to discuss EO 1100-Revised, a clear, obvious widespread consensus was that the University community wanted to keep the multicultural unit as part of the Baccalaureate Degree requirements.
 The solution, then was to require a 3-unit multicultural course taken as part of the Baccalaureate degree.
 Courses that were designated as multicultural prior to EO 1100-Revised remained multicultural and will count for the multicultural requirement.
-The required three multicultural units can be satisfied within the GE curriculum (i.e. courses that satisfy both a GE-area requirement and are designated 'multicultural') or outside of the GE curriculum (ie. Courses that don't satisfy a GE unit, but have a "multicultural" designation).
-The definition of "multicultural", within GE is coursework that addresses multicultural, ethnic studies, gender, or nonwestern cultural issues.
-Additional discussion of what "multicultural" is and what it should be called (e.g., intersectionality, etc.), and how new courses can become designated "multicultural" is a discussion anticipated for the future.
+The required three multicultural units can be satisfied within the GE curriculum (ie. courses that satisfy both a GE-area requirement and are designated 'multicultural' or outside of the GE curriculum (ie. Courses that don't satisfy a GE unit, but have a 'multicultural, ethnic studies, gender, or nonwestern cultural issues.
+Additional discussion of what "multicultural" is and what it should be called (e.g., intersectionality, etc), and how new courses can become designated "multicultural" is a discussion anticipated for the future.